Zettlr/zettlr-docs/docs/en/getting-started/portable.md

 Zettlr.exe --data-dir="./zettlr-config"
 ```

 Now, whenever you start the Batch-file, it should open Zettlr and direct it to use the folder `zettlr-config` to store its data – right where your app is.
 Of course, you can choose any other folder name.

-Make sure you create that folder before starting the app!
+> Make sure that the data-dir exists *before* starting the app.

 ## Converting a Static Installation into a Portable App

 It is also possible to convert a static installation into a portable app.
 In order to do so, first copy over the **entire** application directory from Zettlr.
 All the files in there are necessary.
 Copy these into any folder you like.

 Next, search for the application data directory.
-It should be `C:\Users\<your-user-name>\AppData\Roaming\Zettlr`, but you can find the correct path in the [setup instructions](install.md).
+It should be `C:\Users\<your-user-name>\AppData\Roaming\Zettlr`, but you can find the correct path in the [setup instructions](setup.md).
 Copy this directory – also in its entirety – into the copied application directory.
 You probably want to rename it so you know what's in there.

 Lastly, you also need to create a BAT-file like above: